What is eCommerce? Everything you need to know [2022 guide]

 Some specific examples of service-based e-tailers include:

-- Contena: An online platform that sells tools, training modules, and job search services for content writers.
+• Contena: An online platform that sells tools, training modules, and job search services for content writers.

-- Donut: A subscription-based app that helps teams discover new rituals that foster camaraderie, collaboration, and community.
+• Donut: A subscription-based app that helps teams discover new rituals that foster camaraderie, collaboration, and community.

-- Preply: An online language learning platform that pairs students with private tutors.
+• Preply: An online language learning platform that pairs students with private tutors.

 What Is an eCommerce Website?

-Types of eCommerce Websites
+Types of Websites Used for Selling

 eCommerce websites can be classified by the business model they use to carry out operations.
-Typically, eCommerce stores fall into one of the following categories.
+Typically, stores fall into one of the following categories.

 1. Business to business (B2B)